-Then mysterious killers are loose and the hunt is on in the Night Terrors episode of Star Trek the Next Generation and Kolchack: the Night Stalker, one of the most popular TV movies of all time which stars Darren McGavin as the disheveled but tenacious newspaperman Carl Kolchack.
+Then mysterious killers are loose and the hunt is on in the Night Terrors episode of Star Trek the Next Generation and Kolchack: the Night Stalker.
+Kolchack is one of the most popular TV movies of all time and stars Darren McGavin as the disheveled but tenacious newspaperman Carl Kolchack.
 Both Kolchak TV movies and the subsequent TV show are a clear precursor to The X-Files.

 Musical Interlude: Alice Cooper & The Muppets Welcome to My Nightmare

 To round out this horror-thon three towns with terrible secrets.

 In Dead & Buried (1981) the quiet coastal town of Potter’s Bluff has a series of bizarre murders which become even stranger when the corpses come back to life.
 We couldn’t completely ignore John Carpenter on Halloween.
 In his film The Fog (1980) another quiet coastal town, this time Antonio Bay, is under threat of a one hundred year old curse.
 (Again avoid the remake.)
 Then we move in land to The Town That Dreaded Sundown(2014).
 Texarkana’s annual Halloween celebration may have seen the return of a killer, long thought dead, in this clever meta-sequel to the 1976 film of the same name, based on the real life Phantom Killer murders of 1946.
 No need to see the original this slasher will fill you in on everything you need to know.